Xiaomi Redmi Note 7 Pro

 - The phone gets warm while gaming.

 Priced at just Rs.
-13,999, the Redmi Note 7 Pro seems like a steal deal – it has a best-in-class processor, reliable battery life, a great pair of cameras, and of course, super stylish look and design.
+13,999, the Redmi Note 7 Pro seems like a steal deal – it has a best-in-class processor, reliable battery life, a great pair of cameras, and of course, a super stylish look and design.
 It is difficult to find such useful features in phones under 15k.

 Xiaomi launched the Redmi Note 7 Pro in February 2019.
 It sports a gorgeous 6.3-inch display with a resolution of 1080 x 2340 pixels and an aspect ratio of 19.5:9.
 It runs on Android v9.0 (Pie) OS with MIUI 10 skin on top.
 An octa-core Qualcomm Snapdragon 675 processor powers it.
 The battery capacity of the device is 4000mAh along with Quick Charge 4+ fast charging support.
 As far as storage is concerned, it has 4GB/6GB RAM and 64GB internal storage, expandable up to 256GB via microSD card.
 The Redmi Note 7 Pro has a dual camera setting on the rear – 48MP + 5MP shooters coupled with Exmor-RS CMOS Sensor and an LED flash.
 On the front, there’s a 13MP selfie camera, also with an LED flash.
 It has sensors including Fingerprint Sensor, Ambient Light Sensor, Proximity Sensor, Accelerometer, Compass, and Gyroscope.
 You get three colour options for the phone – Blue, Black, and Red.
 In India, the price of the Redmi Note 7 Pro starts from Rs.
 13,999.